CdLbB/cdlbb.github.com/WandW/CMA05-1-AnalyticFunctions.md

-used (in text-books on Algebra, Trigonometry, and the Differential Calculus) to denote certain analytical expressions[^analyticfuncyions,+3] depending on a variable \\(z\\), the symbols involved therein being those of elementary algebra together with exponentials, logarithms and the trigonometrical functions; examples of such expressions are
+used (in text-books on Algebra, Trigonometry, and the Differential Calculus) to denote certain analytical expressions[^analyticfuncyions,+3] depending on a variable \\(z\\), the symbols involved therein being those of elementary algebra together with exponentials, logarithms and the trigonometrical functions;[^appendix,-3] examples of such expressions are
 \\[z^2,\quad e^z, \quad \log z, \quad \arcsin z^{\frac{3}{2}}.\\]
 Such combinations of the elementary functions of analysis have in common a remarkable property, which will now be investigated.

+[^appendix,-3]: *Editor's Note*: Exponentials, logarithms and the trigonometrical functions are defined and their fundamental properties derived in the [Appendix](CMA24-Appendix-I-LogrithmAndExponential.html).

 Take as an example the function \\(e^z\\).
 Write \\(e^z=f(x)\\).
 Then, if \\(z\\) be a fixed point and if \\(z'\\) be any other point, we have